View or download CV here

 OVERVIEW

-Marketing scholar with broad interdisciplinary expertise on race, diversity and marketplace dynamics based on academic and professional experiences across sectors.
+Marketing scholar with broad interdisciplinary expertise in race, diversity and marketplace dynamics.
+Has academic and professional experiences across disciplines and sectors.

 PROFESSIONAL EXPERIENCE